gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 To fix this situation, we could either move the jellyfish file into a directory in your PATH, or could add your home directory to your PATH.
 The first option would manifest as:

 ```
-# option 1: move jellyfish to a directory already in your $PATH
+# option 1: move jellyfish to a directory already in your PATH
 sudo mv jellyfish-macosx /usr/local/bin
 ```